BetMGMBetMGM

 National Hunt Handicap Chase Betting Odds

-For a full list of the runners and riders as well as the latest betting odds check out the BetMGM Cheltenham Hub.
+For a full list of the runners and riders, as well as the latest betting odds, check out the BetMGM Cheltenham Hub.

-History of the race
+History of the National Hunt Handicap Chase

-With the winners of this race often going on to compete in the Grand National at Aintree, there are by its very nature some notable names who have competed in the National Hunt Handicap Chase.
-The debut of the race in 1946 saw Dunnshaughlin victorious and since then four horses have won the race on two occasions.
-These are:
+With the winners of this race often going on to compete in the Grand National at Aintree there are, by its very nature, some notable names who have competed in the National Hunt Handicap Chase.

-• Sentina (1957, 1958)
+• Sentina (1957/58)

-• Scot Lane (1982, 1983)
+• Scot Lane (1982/83)

-• Un Temops Pour Tout (2016, 2017)
+• Un Temps Pour Tout (2016/17)

-• Corach Rambler (2022, 2023)
+• Corach Rambler (2022/23)

 The two leading trainers in the National Hunt Handicap Chase are Fred Rimell and Fulke Walwyn with three wins apiece.